infominer33/infominer33.github.io/index.md

 * [The Rise of the Cypherpunks](https://archive.is/z0wEZ)

 ### -Transcripts
-these dont' necessarily fit anywhere.
-I'll get this site organized properly, after a while.
+These don't' necessarily fit in one place.
+Once I get this page switched over to `minimal-mistakes` I'll make a blog-feed for them.
 * [JW Weatherman Interviews Cypherpunk Legend Timothy C May](/transcripts/JW-Weatherman-Interview-Tim-May.html) - Transcript
 * [Stephan Levira Podcast 53 - Andreas M. Antonopoulos - On Bitcoin Maximalism](/transcripts/SLP53-Antonopolis-on-Maximalism-Transcript.html) - transcript
 * [History of Blockchains for Business — Casey Kuhlman, Monax](/transcripts/History-of-Blockchains-for-Business-HGF.html) - transcript

 ## Learn Crypto Trading [**^**](#information-discovery)

-This is the subject I've studied the least, of almost anything, but is my fastest growing repository besides DIDecentralized.
+Trading \ technical analysis is the subject I've studied the least, of almost anything, but this is my fastest growing repository besides DIDecentralized (surprise surprise).

 My digital transformation tour-guide told me that means it should have a heading here.
-Jokes aside, I do plan to study more, and hope to find some clients that would like content created on the subject.
+Jokes aside, I do plan to study more and hope to find some clients who would like content created on the subject.
 As you'll see, I've already done a decent amount of background research.

 * <a href="https://infominer.id/learn-crypto-trading">infominer.id/learn-crypto-trading</a>
   * [Candlesticks](https://infominer.id/learn-crypto-trading/candlesticks/) - All About Candlestick Patterns